joshuaebowling/node-web-scraper/book.md

 18 As he was getting into the boat, the man who had been possessed with demons begged him that he might be with him.
 18 Mientras subía Jesús a la barca, el que había estado endemoniado le rogaba que le permitiera acompañarlo.
 19 And he did not permit him but said to him, “Go home to your friends and tell them how much the Lord has done for you, and how he has had mercy on you.”
-19 Jesús no se lo permitió, sino que le dijo:
+19 Jesús no se lo permitió, sino que le dijo: ―Vete a tu casa, a los de tu familia, y diles todo lo que el Señor ha hecho por ti y cómo te ha tenido compasión.
 20 And he went away and began to proclaim in the Decapolis how much Jesus had done for him, and everyone marveled.
 20 Así que el hombre se fue y se puso a proclamar en Decápolis lo mucho que Jesús había hecho por él.
 Y toda la gente se quedó asombrada.
 21 And when Jesus had crossed again in the boat to the other side, a great crowd gathered about him, and he was beside the sea.